salah559/Youn-s-/replit.md

 ## Recent Changes
 ### October 2025 - Business Logic Update (2025-10-08 Latest)
-- 🔧 Changed capacity to always be 5 clients per day (removed Friday=3 logic)
+- 🔧 Capacity: Friday = 3 clients, Other working days = 5 clients
 - 🔄 Cascade auto-advance: When admin deletes a client, entire queue advances across all days - each person moves one day earlier
 - 🚫 Completed bookings: When client pays or is marked as debt (haircut complete), the spot stays occupied and doesn't get filled by new bookings
 - 👁️ Hidden completed: Completed clients are hidden from public and admin views but still count toward daily capacity